 - If your loved one is bedridden or chair-bound, learn the ways to avoid pressure sores and “joint freezing” by relieving body pressure and increasing circulation.

 - Take precautions to prevent infections.

 - Watch for non-verbal signs that may indicate pain such as pale or flushed skin, swelling, wincing facial expressions or agitation.

 Live Free Home Health Care caregivers are fully trained by our Certified Dementia Practitioner in utilizing a gentle, encouraging approach to help manage difficult Alzheimer’s behaviors such as wandering, sundowning, aggression, and more.
-Helping families with home health care in the Lakes Region and Central New Hampshire, we’re here for you any time.
-Contact us at 603-217-0149.Kindly go to setting page and check the option "Place them manually"
+To learn more about the home care specialists Concord, NH families trust, contact us at 603-217-0149.Kindly go to setting page and check the option "Place them manually"